 David A. Scupp

 David A. Scupp is a partner in Constantine Cannon’s New York Office.
 David concentrates his practice on antitrust litigation and counseling, as well as other commercial disputes.
-He has successfully represented businesses and individuals in a variety of industries, both as plaintiffs and defendants, before numerous federal and state courts and in arbitration proceedings.
+He routinely represents businesses and individuals, on both sides of the “v,” before numerous federal and state courts and in arbitration proceedings.

 David’s notable litigation experience includes: